TYPO3-Solr/ext-solr/CONTRIBUTING.md

 # Contributing to EXT:solr

 You want to invest your time into EXT:solr?
-That's awesome, because there are allways thinks that you can do to improve
+That's awesome, because there are always things that you can do to improve
 ApacheSolrForTypo3:

 * Bug reports